2023-gpig-a/DMAS/README.md

 ## Endpoints:

 `/upload_image`
-Post images to this endpoint, if they do not contain images it will create a new PostgreSQL entry for each image, storing the longitude, latitude, file location, and a timestamp of the image.
+Post images to this endpoint, if it does not contain humans we create a new PostgreSQL entry for it, storing the longitude, latitude, file location, and a timestamp.
 We will extract this data from the image metadata.
-The image will be deleted if we believe the image contains a human.
-We then process these images to identify plants contained and try to cluster them.
+We then process these images to identify the plants contained.

-Returns: `{"status":"success"}`
+Returns: `{status: StatusEnum, message: str}`

 `/track_growth`
 When a get request is made to this endpoint, the DMAS will look at all of our processed data, arrange it based on date, and return a key value map of `plant_id` to plant growth data.